utkarsh-jain2000/asic-design-class/README.md

   <details>
-  <summary>Assignment 3</summary>

-- ## To Execute of the output file of RISCv compiler in spike simulator
+  <summary>Assignment 3 : To Execute of the output file of RISCv compiler in spike simulator</summary>

 To decode it write : spike pk filename.o